-By 2004, interested members of the community organized a meeting and I presented a plan.
-Many approved and saw value in it but were afraid that it would never get off the ground.
+By 2004, interested members of the community organized a meeting, and I presented a plan.
+Many approved and saw value in it but feared it would never get off the ground.
 I had to convince them the plan was solid and would succeed.
-We contacted Fraser Papers who had a piece of land next to McDonald’s on Main Street and asked if they could donate the parcel for our cause.
+We contacted Fraser Papers, who had a piece of land next to McDonald’s on Main Street, and asked if they could donate the parcel for our cause.
 On a handshake, we started raising funds to buy a 12-foot-tall granite monument costing $10,000.
 We purchased the monument and installed it on the donated land.
 Unfortunately, a few months later, Homeland Security contacted us and announced that they were taking that parcel of land to build a new border crossing (which they did, 10 years later).

-In 2008, I contacted Ed Pelletier and Sons, a local construction company if they could, in some way, help us provide machinery to help us build the park. ‘’What do you need?’’ they asked.
-Within days they were on site with bulldozers, dump trucks, pay loaders, and manpower donating their time and machinery to cart away the rubble and grade the grounds.
+In 2008, I contacted Ed Pelletier and Sons, a local construction company, to see if they could, in some way, help us provide machinery to help us build the park. ‘’What do you need?’’ they asked.
+Within days, they were on site with bulldozers, dump trucks, payloaders, and manpower, donating their time and machinery to cart away the rubble and grade the grounds.
 Until that time, the Madawaska Four Corners Park was not a reality.
 Volunteers came from all over and worked long hours installing a base for the monuments, flagpoles, signage, and the substructure and frame for the fountain.
 Electricians and plumbers donated time to wire and plumb the park.
 My dream was now a reality.

-So we bought the land and the condemned house but the task of clearing the land was a challenge.
-We did not want to ask Ed Pelletier to do more work than they had already done so we offered the vacant building to the Four Seasons Lodge, another nonprofit organization who needed material to build a garage they badly needed.
+So we bought the land, and the condemned house, but the task of clearing the land was a challenge.
+We did not want to ask Ed Pelletier to do more work than they had already done, so we offered the vacant building to the Four Seasons Lodge, another nonprofit organization that needed materials to build a garage they badly needed.
 Once the building was dismantled, the ground was prepared and paved, and we had our new parking lot.

-If you would like to help a small group of individuals, in a small town, dedicated to bringing tourists to Northern Maine, donations can be sent to Madawaska Four Corners Park Association, P.O.
-Box 261, Madawaska Maine 04756.
+If you would like to help a small group of individuals, in a small town, dedicated to bringing tourists to Northern Maine, donations can be sent to the Madawaska Four Corners Park Association, P.O.
+Box 261, Madawaska, Maine 04756.
 Any amount is greatly appreciated.